nfldac-ken/led_blocks_tutorial/block_LED_ModifyColourMove.md

 ### This code
 Tests to see if the start of the LED block is at zero, the lower end of the LED strip, or at 60, the far end of the strip.
-And changes the **targetDirection** variable to keep it within the strip.
+And changes the **targetDirection** variable to keep the block of LED within the strip.

 ``` blocks